 Applicants must have available the following items to be considered for admission.

 - D.D.S., D.M.D. or non-U.S. equivalent.

 - PASS application.
 The application can be requested from firstname.lastname@example.org or for more information go the PASS Application Services Web Site - PASS Application Services has two phone lines for applicant inquiries: (202) 667-1886 and (202) 667-1887 or you may write to: PASS, 1625 Massachusetts Ave, N.W., Washington DC.
 20036-2212.

 - Personal interview - by invitation.

-- NBDE - part I and II (part I prior to interview).
+- NBDE - part I and II or INDBE prior to match ranking.